Glossick/akasha/akasha/docs/getting-started.md

 // Array of relationships traversed
 ```

-The query process:
+The query process (default strategy: `'both'`):

-1. Finds relevant entities using vector similarity
+1. Finds relevant documents and entities using vector similarity
-2. Retrieves the subgraph around those entities
+2. Retrieves the subgraph around those documents/entities
-3. Formats the context for the LLM
+3. Formats the context for the LLM (documents are prioritized since they contain full text)
-4. Generates an answer based on the graph structure
+4. Generates an answer based on the graph structure and document content

+You can customize the query strategy:
+- `strategy: 'documents'` - Search document nodes first, then connected entities
+- `strategy: 'entities'` - Search entity nodes only (original behavior)
+- `strategy: 'both'` - Search both documents and entities (default)

 ## Cleanup